top of page

 Security Deposit Laws etc. for renters

 Many Evanston landlords do not abide by the Evanston Residential Landlord & Tenant Ordinance (ERLTO).
 To tackle this problem, Evanston's City Council enacted strict penalties for landlords in the form of damages for tenants.
 Most of our Evanston clients are students at Northwestern University.
 But the ERLTO applies to almost anyone renting in Evanston.
+Now, effective January 1, 2025, the ERLTO has been amended and, while still unique, it incorporates many of the protections found in the Cook County Residential Tenant and Landlord Ordinance.
 Click on the examples tab above to review some Evanston cases we have handled.

 5-3-1: TITLE, PURPOSE AND SCOPE: